Animal Membrane and Cytosol Protein Extraction Kit

 Upon receipt aliquot and store Cell Permeabilization Buffer and Solubilization Buffer at -20°C to avoid freeze/thaws.
 Store Cell Wash Solution at 4°C. Product is shipped on ice.

-This product offers a convenient and efficient method for isolating both cell membrane and cytoplasmic proteins from animal cells or tissues.
-The extracted membrane protein fraction includes not only plasma membrane proteins but also those integral to the membranes of mitochondria, the endoplasmic reticulum, and the Golgi apparatus.
+This kit provides a streamlined and efficient method for the isolation of membrane and cytosolic proteins from animal cells and tissues.
+The membrane protein fraction includes plasma membrane proteins as well as proteins associated with mitochondrial, endoplasmic reticulum, and Golgi membranes.

 This kit uses a new and highly efficient detergent formulation.
 First, a mild detergent is used to permeabilize cells and release soluble cytoplasmic proteins.
 Then, another detergent is used to dissolve membrane proteins.
 The extraction efficiency depends on the number of times the integral membrane protein(s) span the lipid bilayer.
 For proteins with at least one or two transmembrane domains, the extraction efficiency is usually as high as 90%.
 The cross-contamination of cytoplasmic proteins into the membrane fraction is usually less than 10%.
 Selective detergent extraction eliminates the need for phase separation based on hydrophobicity, allowing for better reproducibility and higher throughput.